eddymina/Neural_Net/README.md

-# Binary and Multiclass 2 Layer Networks from Scratch
+# Binary and Multiclass Classifier Networks from Scratch

-(using only numpy)
+(using only numpy and having one hidden layer)

 ---